Southern Rock Gold

 Southern Rock Gold is a two-disc greatest hits compilation album released in 2005.
 It features 32 of the greatest hits from Southern rock, many of which are from the Universal Music Group catalogue.
 The liner notes on the CD consist of a 9 page article written in September 2005 by Scott Schinder about Southern rock with emphasis on a behind-the-scenes look at the songs and groups featured in the compilation.
 The article itself is followed by a list of the songs, including each song's author, recording date and the album it was originally released on.

-The cover features, clockwise from the top left: Outlaws, Lynyrd Skynyrd, Wet Willie, Elvin Bishop, Atlanta Rhythm Section, Charlie Daniels, and The Allman Brothers Band.
+The cover features, clockwise from the top left: Outlaws, Lynyrd Skynyrd, Wet Willie, Elvin Bishop, Atlanta Rhythm Section, Charlie Daniels,Stillwater, and The Allman Brothers Band.